juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 gcloud compute ssh sbh-nycitibike-pipeline-gceimg-image-usc1-p01-001 --zone=us-central1-a
 ```

-Now, within the VM, you have a "factory" Llinux install and can run whatever commands you want.
+Now, within the VM, you have a "factory" (blank) Llinux install and can run whatever commands you want.
 In order to run the processes needed for the purposes of this project:
   * Conda needs to be installed.
   * The machine needs to be told each time it boots up to to start a conda environment and run all commands from within that env.
   * Prefect packages need to be installed

 ### Create installation shell scripts
 This is done in two stages via shell scripts.
 First Anaconda is set up and saved, then Prefect.
-In a future iteration, this may be done by Terraform upon creating the instance.
+(In a future iteration, this may be done by Terraform upon creating the instance.)

 Create two shell scripts (`touch` creates, `nano` opens for editing):
 ```bash